Divorce overseas: ten steps to protect your children.

 Careful preparation is a must.
 Here, then, are the ten essential pieces of advice that should be followed by any ex-pat parent facing the challenge of family breakdown.

 1. Wherever you are, seek advice from a good local lawyer with experience of international family law.
 The pressure to speak to the first lawyer with a decent grasp of your native tongue is very hard to resist, but it is far more important to get good advice.
+I once had to help pick up the pieces of a case where an English mother had relied on the advice of a German tax lawyer, who spoke good English but lacked adequate knowledge of the relevant family law.
 The local embassy or consulate can help you find an appropriate lawyer.

 2. Whatever you do, make sure that time is on your side – not your spouse’s.
 I have dealt with cases in which proceedings have been issued in different countries, literally minutes apart.
 For the party filing last, there is no second chance.
 Delay filing your papers, and you risk disabling your case from the start.